Hare: Differences from rabbits

+and hind feet.
+All hares have 48 chromosomes, while rabbits may have a number of chromosomes ranging from 38 to 52.
+Rabbits, particularly the European rabbit, have been domesticated; rabbit farmers produce meat, fur, and wool, in addition to breeding pets and laboratory animals.
+Conversely, no hares have been domesticated, though some captive populations are raised for food and to be released for sport hunting.
+(The Belgian hare is actually a breed of rabbit that has been bred to look more like a hare, most likely from stock of Flemish Giant rabbits.)

 Some rabbits live and give birth underground in burrows, with many burrows in an area forming a warren.
-Other rabbits and hares live and give birth in simple forms (shallow depression or flattened nest of grass) above the ground.
+Other rabbits and hares live and give birth in simple forms (shallow depressions or flattened nests of grass) above the ground.
 Hares usually do not live in groups.
 Young hares are adapted to the lack of physical protection, relative to that afforded by a burrow, by being born fully furred and with eyes open.
 They are hence precocial, able to fend for themselves soon after birth.
 By contrast, rabbits are altricial, being born blind and hairless.

 Diet

 Easily digestible food is processed in the gastrointestinal tract, expelling the waste as regular feces.
 For nutrients that are harder to extract, hares, like all lagomorphs, ferment fiber in the cecum and expel the mass as cecotropes, which they ingest again, a practice called cecotrophy or refection.

 The cecotropes are absorbed in the small intestine to use the nutrients.